shajra/nix-project/doc/project-developing-basics.md

 -   an experimental feature of Nix called [flakes](https://nixos.wiki/wiki/Flakes)
 -   this project, Nix-project.

 This document focuses on basics, without the added abstraction complexity of third-party support like [`flake-utils`](https://github.com/numtide/flake-utils) or [`flake-parts`](https://github.com/hercules-ci/flake-parts).
-A [separate document](project-developing-modules.md) covers modular development with flakes, specifically with `flake-parts`.
+A [separate document](project-developing-modules.md) covers development with flakes modules (using `flake-parts`).

 Nix-project exists just as much to provide examples of recommended practices and documentation as to offer supporting libraries.
 Nothing Nix-project provides is essential, but it is actively used by a few projects maintained by the same author.